 To be eco-friendly means to be respectful, or not harmful, to the environment.
 In today’s world being eco-friendly is a hot topic of conversation.
 Many people are curious about or interested in helping the environment, but they may not be sure where to start.
-Yes, trying to make your home more eco-friendly can be a little overwhelming at first, but it can make for a fun and educational DIY project for the entire family.
+Yes, trying to create a sustainable home and to make your home more eco-friendly can be a little overwhelming at first, but it can make for a fun and educational DIY project for the entire family.
 Lets go room-by-room:

 An obvious place to start is in the kitchen, where there are a ton of opportunities to be environmentally conscious.
 From smart grocery shopping, to recycling, to water conservation, there is a long list of things that one can do to take better care of the environment in the kitchen.